erickoliv/finances-api/README.md

 #### olivsoft-golang-api

-This project is not in Production Ready State
-It's only for learning golang and their libraries
+> This is just a personal project I'm using to learn the Go programming language and its libraries.

 #### The road so far
 - [x] Create application structure